cadnano/cadnano2.5/README.md

 ## Installation

+### Install Python 3.5 as necessary

 Currently, cadnano will run on Python 3.3, 3.4 and 3.5.
+We provide direct support for 3.5

 We do not support Python 2.X.